-Even better, Matt did some digging on his own and was able to get some history on the car and engine (verified by its VIN stamp) from some former SVT employees, as well as through the SVT Owners Association.
+Even better, Matt did some digging on his own and was able to get some history on the car and engine (verified by its VIN stamp) from my friends that were once at SVT and had run the former SVT Owners Association.
 One of the documents that he acquired has the VIN's and some basic information, which I have summarized in the table below.
 Although it is not in chronological order, it is listed by the sequence number used by SVT back then.

 With all VIN's, the tenth character is a "2" since the Terminator was originally going to be built for the 2002 model year.
 Since that did not happen, the production models were ultimately built as 2003's, but came down the Dearborn assembly line still mixed with 2002 GT's and V-6 cars - a very unique occurrence, to say the least.
 Interestingly enough, four of the five PP's were built with U.S. delivery specifications, whereas the fifth was the first with Canadian equipment.
 Some other interesting information can be found at the end of the table, showing the purpose of each.
 Note that the "Canadian" vehicle, the first built, was also used for durability testing at the former Firebird Raceway near Phoenix, AZ.